andikaryanto11/Ci4Orm/README.md

 # Codeigniter 4 ORM
-This package is created to map your database to entity / Class you make
+This package is created to map your database to entity / Class you make.
+Inspired by .NET Enitity Framwork.

 # Rules
   Create class then Extends to this Eloquent

+# Install

+    composer require andikaryanto11/ci4orm:dev-master

+# Props
   - protected $table = "your_table_name" is mandatory property you have to set
   - static $primaryKey = "your_primary_key_field_name" is mandatory property you have to set